openstack-archive/openstack-chef-repo/doc/aio-nova.md

 ### Device interface

-The device interface must be is specified by name in the multi-nova.rb file.
+The device interface must be is specified by name in the aio-nova.rb file.
-There are is one place to change, look for `<put your interface device name here>`.
+There is one place to change, look for `bridge: [....]`.
+If your interface is not in the list, add it.
 This is for an extra network adapter to your network, this is good practise for the more advance setups.